Close Menu

 Contraceptive injections

-Contraceptive injections contain hormones that stop ovulation, thicken the mucus of the cervix and makes the lining of the uterus thinner so that implantation of a fertilized egg can’t take place.
+Contraceptive injections contain hormones that stop ovulation, thicken the mucus of the cervix, and make the lining of the uterus thinner so that implantation of a fertilized egg can’t take place.

 Advantages of the injection